arashdalir/jquery-isAfter/readme.md

 There is an example file in the package, accessible under `/examples/index.html`.

 # Licence
 You are free to use this plugin in any application you like.
-I would appreciate it if a link to the source was included in your app, but well, if you don't want to, I cannot force you to do so.
+I would appreciate it if a link to the source was included in your app, but well, if you don't want to, I will not force you to do so.